 \item

 \end{enumerate}

 \end{proposition}

-Note that the coefficient $b = -\partial_x P_T/P_T$ which represents the duration (sensitivity) of the zero-coupon bond with respect to the instantaneous short-rate, is not affected by jumps in the dynamics of the interest rates, but only by eventual discontinuities in the num\'eraire.
+Note that the coefficient $b = -\partial_x P_T/P_T$ which represents the duration (sensitivity) of the { ZCB} with respect to the instantaneous short-rate, is not affected by jumps in the dynamics of the interest rate, but possibly only by discontinuities in the num\'eraire.

-The following result establishes a relationship between the price of a zero-coupon bond in the current framework (with stochastic discontinuities and jump in the num\'eraire) and its counterpart in the continuous (no-jump) setting.
+The following result establishes a relationship between the price of a { ZCB} in the current framework (with stochastic discontinuities and jumps in the num\'eraire) and its counterpart in the continuous (\mbox{no-jump}) setting.
 The proof is omitted since it is based on standard computation.

-\begin{corollary} Let $P^c_T(t,x) =\exp(-A(t,T) - x B(t,T))$ denote the price at time $t$ of a zero-coupon bond\footnote{Cf.~\citep[Proposition~22.2]{bjork:arbitragetheory}.} maturing at time $T$, assuming no jumps in both the dynamics of the short-rate and the num\'eraire, and let $a(t,T)$, $b(t,T)$ be the functions defined in \eqref{ZCBpriceGeneral}.
+\begin{corollary} Let $P^c_T(t,x) =\exp(-A(t,T) - x B(t,T))$ be the {pricing function} of a { ZCB}\footnote{Cf.~\citep[Proposition~22.2]{bjork:arbitragetheory}.} maturing at time $T$, assuming absence of jumps in both the dynamics of the short-rate and in the num\'eraire.
+Let $a(t,T)$, $b(t,T)$ be the functions defined in \eqref{ZCBpriceGeneral}.
 Then, the following relations hold:

-\begin{enumerate}[(i)] \item $\displaystyle b(t,T) = B(t,T) + \sum_{n=1}^N B_n(t)\ind_{[0, \, t_n) } (t) $ where $B_n(t)$ denotes the solution, on the interval $[0, t_n)$ of the Riccati equation
+\begin{enumerate}[(i)] \item $\displaystyle b(t,T) = B(t,T) + \sum_{n=1}^N B_n(t)\ind_{[0, \, t_n) } (t),$ where $B_n(t)$ denotes the solution, on the interval $[0, t_n)$, of the Riccati equation